chimericdream/worldofpannotia.com/src/setting/cosmology/planar-traits/index.md

 Magic can be limited to effects from certain schools or subschools, to effects with certain descriptors, or to effects of a certain level (or any combination of these qualities).
 Spells and spell-like abilities that don't meet the qualifications simply don't work.

 **Dead Magic:** These planes have no magic at all.
-A plane with the dead magic trait functions in all respects like an antimagic field spell.
-Divination spells cannot detect subjects within a dead magic plane, nor can a spellcaster use teleport or another spell to move in or out.
+A plane with the dead magic trait functions in all respects like an {% spell_link antimagic-field %} spell.
+Divination spells cannot detect subjects within a dead magic plane, nor can a spellcaster use {% spell_link teleport %} or another spell to move in or out.
 The only exception to the "no magic" rule is permanent planar portals, which still function normally.